 The Guidance Department offers a variety of services to students, teachers, and parents.
 Our office is located on the first floor by the main office.
 We look forward to being of assistance to you.
 The Guidance Department is open daily from 8:00am to 3:30pm.
-Appointments can be made through the secretary in Guidance Services or by phoning 905-202-1234.
+Appointments can be made by phoning 905-202-1234 or emailing your counsellor.